roobottom/roobottom-2017/_source/pages/home.md

 title: Home
 template: home.html
 ---
-Welcome to my website.
-My name is Jon Roobottom, and I make web-based tools that are a joy to use.
+Hello, my name is [Jon Roobottom](http://roobottom.com), and I make web-based tools that are a joy to use.

-I’m currently the Head of Design for Firefly Learning, where I lead a small team of incredibly talented people.
+I’m the Head of Design for [Firefly Learning](http://fireflylearning.com), where I lead a small team of incredibly talented people.

-This is my personal site where I mainly post pictures of my family and friends in the gallery, or short diary-like stories in notes.
-I also write the odd article on subjects like web-design, running and education technology.
+This is my personal website where I write [Articles](/articles) on subjects like web-design, running and education technology.